mjhea0/flask-rethink/readme.md

 1. Install

   Navigate [here](http://www.rethinkdb.com/docs/install/) and download the appropriate package for your system.
-I used Homebrew - `$ brew install rethinkdb`, and it took almost twenty minutes to download and install the build:
+I used Homebrew - `$ brew install rethinkdb` - and it took almost twenty minutes to download and install the build:

   ```sh
   ==> Installing rethinkdb